heartbeatsjp/check_log_ng/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -l <filename>, --logfile <filename>
-                        The pattern of log files to be scanned.
-The metacharacter * and ? are allowed.
-If you want to set multiple patterns, set a space between patterns.
+                        The file names of log files to be scanned.
+The metacharacters * and ? are available.
+To set multiple files, set a space between file names.
+See also --scantime.
   -F <format>, --format <format>
-                        The regular expression of format of log to parse.
-                        Required two group, format of '^(TIMESTAMP and TAG)(.*)$'.
-Also, may use %%, %Y, %y, %a, %b, %m, %d,
+                        Regular expression for log format.
+It requires two groups in format of '^(TIMESTAMP and TAG)(.*)$'.
+Also, it may use %%, %Y, %y, %a, %b, %m, %d, %e, %H, %M, %S,
-                        %e, %H, %M, %S, %F and %T of strftime(3). (default: the regular expression for syslog.
+                        %F and %T of strftime(3). (default: regular expression for syslog.
   -s <filename>, --seekfile <filename>
                         Deprecated.
-Use -S option.
-The file to store the seek position of the last scan.
-If check multiple log files, ignore this option.
+Use -S option instead.
+The file name of the file to store the seek position of the last scan.
   -S <directory>, --state-directory <directory>, --seekfile-directory <directory>
-                        The directory that store seek files, cache file and lock file.
-If check multiple log files, require this option. '--seekfile-directory' is for backwards
+                        The directory to store seek files, cache file and lock file. '--seekfile-directory' is for backwards
                         compatibility.
   -T <tag>, --tag <tag>, --seekfile-tag <tag>
                         Add a tag in the file names of state files, to prevent names collisions.
-Useful to avoid maintaining many '-S' temporary directories when you check the same files several times with different args. '--seekfile- tag' is for backwards compatibility.
+Useful to avoid maintaining many '-S' directories when you check the same files several times with different args. '--seekfile-tag' is for backwards compatibility.
-  -I, --trace-inode     Trace the inode of log files.
-If set, use inode
+  -I, --trace-inode     If set, trace the inode of the log file.
+After log
-                        information as a seek file.
+                        rotatation, you can trace the log file.
   -p <pattern>, --pattern <pattern>
                         The regular expression to scan for in the log file.
   -P <filename>, --patternfile <filename>
-                        File containing regular expressions, one per line.
+                        The file name of the file containing regular expressions, one per line.
   --critical-pattern <pattern>
                         The regular expression to scan for in the log file.
-In spite of --critical option, return CRITICAL.
+If found, return CRITICAL.
   --critical-patternfile <filename>
-                        File containing regular expressions, one per line.
-In spite of --critical option, return CRITICAL.
+                        The file name of the file containing regular expressions, one per line.
+If found, return CRITICAL.
   -n <pattern>, --negpattern <pattern>
-                        The regular expression to skip except as critical pattern in the log file.
+                        The regular expression which all will be skipped except as critical pattern in the log file.
   -N <filename>, -f <filename>, --negpatternfile <filename>
-                        Specify a file with regular expressions which all will be skipped except as critical pattern, one per line.
-                        '-f' is for backwards compatibility.
+                        The file name of the file containing regular expressions which all will be skipped except as critical pattern, one per line. '-f' is for backwards compatibility.
   --critical-negpattern <pattern>
-                        The regular expression to skip in the log file.
+                        The regular expression which all will be skipped in the log file.
   --critical-negpatternfile <filename>
-                        Specifiy a file with regular expressions which all will be skipped, one per line.
+                        The file name of the file containing regular expressions which all will be skipped, one per line.
   -i, --case-insensitive
                         Do a case insensitive scan.
   --encoding <encoding>